 Advantages of MasterCarver Pocket Whittler 2

-- The knife has a nice appearance and a mild textured feel to it.
+- The knife has a nice appearance and a soft textured feel to it.

 - It folds up small enough to fit in a pocket.